Rare earth industry in China: Major firms and state research organizations

-China announced the formation of a new conglomerate, China Rare-Earths Group, created by a merger of companies and subsidiaries including China Minmetals, Aluminum Corporation of China Limited, Ganzhou Rare Earth Group, among others.
+In December 2021 China announced the formation of a new conglomerate, China Rare-Earths Group, created by a merger of companies and subsidiaries including China Minmetals Rare Earth, Aluminum Corporation of China Limited Rare Earth, Ganzhou Rare Earth Group, and China Southern Rare Earth Group, among others.
+The new entity, a state-owned enterprise, controlled approximately 70% of China's rare earth production.